manrueda/lokijs-datagrid/README.md

 Object with a mix of properties

 * hover: Set the bootstrap table hover class
-* striped Set the bootstrap table striped class
+* striped: Set the bootstrap table striped class
-* bordered Set the bootstrap table bordered class
+* bordered: Set the bootstrap table bordered class
-* condensed Set the bootstrap table condensed class
+* condensed: Set the bootstrap table condensed class
+* loadingIcon: Set the class for the span that is used when the AJAX is loading
+* pageSize: Number of rows per page (default: 10)

 #### toolbar
 Array with the properties of each button for the toolbar